Spells of Manifestation, Persistence, and Disappearance

 This plain observation that nothing gets fully perceived and also never gets fully perceived in the same exact unit of time postulates these four conditions as relevant for anything to exist.
 But, as our friend Mr. Kant demonstrates exhaustively, and correctly, this can get very perplexing to contemplate objectively, so let’s stick to the subjective “objects” in the mind.
 Especially since the purpose of therapy is to examine the isnesses in the mind, such as the alter-isnesses of as-isnesses that have been unhelpfully not-ised, resulting in their unwanted persistence.

-Alter-isness is also something that you do in your mind all the time.
+Alter-isness is something that you do in your mind all the time.
 It usually happens automatically, but it doesn’t have to, especially when it comes to undesirable states.
-One must take it off of the automatic default setting if you want to causatively change an undesirable condition.
+One must take it off of the automatic default setting if you want to causatively change an undesirable condition, both in the mind and in one’s environment.

-Anyway, as I put it impolitely, alter-isness is lying, whether it is done automatically or consciously.
-Knowing this, one can actively lie about what one wishes to have persist while being as truthful as possible about those things one does not wish to persist, such as anger or anguish, for instance, being upset about something or with someone, or mental pain that can be tremendously devastating to the body (stress).
+To put it bluntly, lying, whether automatic or conscious, is what alter-isness entails.
+Knowing this, one can actively lie about what one wishes to persist while being as truthful as possible about those things one does not wish to persist, such as anger or anguish.
+(Constantly feeling upset about something or someone or experiencing continuous mental pain can significantly harm the body; this is known as stress.)

-A typical example of an unhelpful alteration is what can happen in a relationship: people only persist in being upset when one or both of them are lying, knowingly or unknowingly.
+A typical example of an unhelpful alteration is what can happen in a relationship: people only persist in being upset when one or both of them are lying, knowingly or unknowingly alter-ising the situation.
 Often, it is not understood that this is all that is happening.
-(This is exacerbated if one or both parties are acting in bad faith, but that’s a discussion for another time.)
+If one or both parties are acting in bad faith, it intensifies the situation, but that’s a topic for another discussion.

-An interesting note is the fallacy of “compartmentalisation,” often taught to the twits in the “security” industry.
+Another interesting note is the fallacy of “compartmentalisation,” often taught to the twits in the “security” industry.
 You know, spies, informants, and the like.
 The mind is a network; it doesn’t have “compartments,” at least not sealed ones.
 Lie in one area of the mind, and it eventually spreads everywhere like a drop of black ink in a glass of water, making mud of the whole thing.
+In this instance, the mind becomes muddy and murky, severely undermining the credibility of the “intelligence community.”

+Anyway, moving along.
 Surprisingly, after being completely honest and authentic, the truth is what remains: beauty, joy, and intense interest are all true.
-It’s also Natural Law that moments of pleasure, beauty, and the like can never be as-ised no matter how hard one tries; only the lies seem to be vulnerable.
+It’s a natural law that moments of pleasure, beauty, and the like can never be as-ised no matter how hard one tries; only the lies seem vulnerable.
 Interesting, no?
-This is one of the things the mind control folks seem to be unaware of.
-Of course, they know nothing of aesthetics so it makes sense.
+This appears to be unknown to “mind control” advocates.
+Of course, they know nothing of aesthetics, so it makes sense that they’d be in the dark—poor souls.

 Still, understanding that getting to the truth, the truth that in fact does exist somewhere in one’s mind, can be so fantastically difficult to discover, even when one is completely on board and willing to uncover it, means that special and precise procedures are required to drill down to it.
 This is the whole point and design of Scientology auditing, also called “processing.”